The eLicensing system is back online. The launch of the new and improved system is scheduled for spring 2021. Learn more.

 - Name Change Request

-- Verification of an expired license or certificate (Letter of Good Standing)
+- Verification of an Active or Expired Educator License / Letter of Good Standing

 - Photocopies of Educator Licensure Records prior to 2002

-A person may return a professional license to active status at any time by completing the "Reactivate an already Inactive Professional License" application using eLicensing.
-Reactivation dates are based upon when the complete reactivation application is received by CDE and the days remaining calculated during the inactivation process.
-There is a non-refundable $25 fee associated with the reactivation and reprinting of the license in hardcopy.
+A person may request to return a professional license to active status at any time by completing the "Reactivate an Already Inactive Professional License" application via their online account.
+Reactivation dates are based on when the complete reactivation application is received by CDE and the days remaining calculated during the inactivation process.
+There is a non-refundable $25 fee associated with the reactivation application.

 Name Change Request